shreearn/Bharat-Intern/README.md

 3. The distribution of features and survival rates are visualized using seaborn and matplotlib.

-Machine Learning Models
-Several machine learning models are used for prediction, including:
+Machine Learning Models -Several machine learning models are used for prediction, including:

 - Logistic Regression
 - Perceptron